rcorcs/cgo18mscr/rebuttal.md

 In Section 3 we show the work metric correlates with unoptimized execution time for *the same input*, regardless of optimization.
 We will clarify.

 We think you are asking for a "total lifetime cost", i.e. including costs of poorly performing program versions in the search.
 This is a very good idea which we did not think of.
-However, random search is ill suited for this, a well designed GA would be better.
+However, random search is ill-suited for this, a well designed GA would be better.
 We were not considering the search itself as interesting.
 We will show total lifetime cost, and in the future apply better search.

 Starting with the best statically compiled version is a very good idea.
 We don't know the quantitive benefit.
 We will consider this in future work when improving the search technique.